 The industry has embraced statically typed languages, but API design remains twenty years in the past.
 Schema driven development presents an opportunity to pull API design into the present.

 Two decades ago, it was widely argued that dynamic programming languages were more productive because you didn't have to spend time dealing with type signatures.
 The only reason, then, to use a statically typed language, was for better performance.
 Truth be told, at the time, this argument had some validity, and many organizations chose to move away from the Javas of the world, and towards the Pythons.
-However, this was largely because of the specific statically-typed languages in wide use, and because of a lack of tooling available at the time to support them.
+But this was largely due to the specific statically typed languages in wide use, and because of a lack of tooling available at the time to support them.